Alpine A110 coupe review

 MPG, running costs & CO2

 When a manufacturer builds a lightweight car with a small and efficient turbocharged engine, it’s a lot easier to achieve a balance between performance and fuel economy.
-This is exemplified by the Alpine A110, which is a 'proper' sports car that can return up to 46.3mpg – a similar figure to many crossovers.
-It beats the Porsche 718 Cayman, which can only just break the 40mpg barrier with an automatic gearbox.
-With its extra power, the A110S isn’t quite as economical but will still manage 42.8mpg.
+This is exemplified by the Alpine A110, which is a 'proper' sports car that can return up to 40.9mpg – a similar figure to many crossovers.
+It beats the Porsche 718 Cayman, where 30mpg seems almost unreachable.

-Costing over £40,000, every Alpine A110 will be liable for a £320 road tax surcharge in years two to six of ownership, resulting in an annual payment of £465.
-It'll revert back to £145 in subsequent years.
+Costing over £40,000, every Alpine A110 will be liable for an extra road tax surcharge in years two to six of ownership, resulting in an annual payment of nearly £500.
+It'll revert back to the standard rate in subsequent years.
 Insurance costs should be similar to the Porsche Cayman S, which occupies the same group 44 classification, while the Audi TT RS should cost a little less – it sits in group 43.

 Exclusivity should mean the A110 will keep a firm grip on its value when it comes time to sell, and there should be a healthy demand.
 UK cars get a three-year/60,000-mile warranty – the same as a Renault Clio or Megane.
 Servicing costs have yet to be announced, but only a handful of UK Renault dealers are currently authorised to sell or service Alpine cars, which could be inconvenient depending on where you live.